Schnittlauchinsel

-The Schnittlauchinsel (German, lit. "chives island") is an island in the Walensee, located in the Canton of St. Gallen.
-It is the only island in the lake and among the largest in the canton of St. Gallen.
-The island has a length of 80 metres and a maximum width of 20 metres.
-Its highest point is 420 metres above sea level, only 1 metre above lake level (419 m).
-The minimum distance from the shore is about 320 metres.
+The Schnittlauchinsel (lit. 'chives island') is an island in Lake Walen (Walensee), located in the canton of St. Gallen, Switzerland.
+It is the only island in the lake apart from small islands near the shores at Unterterzen.

+The name refers to the shape of the island in areal view.
+It has a length of 80 m and a maximum width of 20 m.
+Its highest point is 420 m above sea level, only 1 metre above lake level (419 m).
+The minimum distance from the shore is about 320 m.

 Politically, the island belongs to the municipality of Quarten in the district of Sarganserland.